dandavison/xenops/README.md

         </tr>
       </table>

+If you want Xenops to reveal the LaTeX code for editing automatically when the cursor moves into the block, set the variable `xenops-reveal-on-entry`.

 You may also want to create images for all math/table/TikZ elements in the document.
 To do that, position the cursor outside any element and issue `xenops-dwim`.

 The other command to know from the start is `xenops-doctor`: run this if something is not working.